Toca's Miracle: Music videos

 "Toca Me" 1999 Fragma original video, which is filmed in Ibiza, features British-Spanish vocalist songwriter and dancer Mizz Martinez, formerly known as Eva Martinez.

 The original video for "Toca's Miracle" which was broadcast in 2000, features a futsal team of girls, including original singer Coco.
 Another team enter the locker rooms, where they look intimidating towards the other team.
 Both teams head towards the court and toss a coin, where Coco's team kicks-off first.
-The opposition take a 2-0 lead, and begin to become more aggressive or competitive towards the game, obstructing the other team.
-At the end of the video, it shows Coco's team make a comeback to win the game 3-2.
+The opposition take a 2–0 lead, and begin to become more aggressive or competitive towards the game, obstructing the other team.
+However, as the game nears its end, Coco's team make a comeback to win 3–2.

 The 2008 video is completely different from the 2000 video and is the only video not to feature vocalist Coco (then going by the name Coco Star).
 The video starts with a woman in a room, lip-syncing the song, then begins to strip her clothes off and tries to kiss a man.
 The next shot features another woman in her bra and underwear, dancing in a supposed bathroom, with another man in the room.
 Another scene then shows, yet another woman on her bed, where she also has her bra and underwear.
-She too also lip-syncs to the song playing and starts to seduce a man, laying near the bed.
+She also lip-syncs to the song playing and starts to seduce a man, laying near the bed.
 The video ends with one of the woman's eye closes.